andrewwjackson/NodeJSMediaServer/README.md

 # NodeJSMediaServer
-> A nodejs based media server for Sitecore WCMS.
+> A nodejs based media server for Sitecore CMS.

 This is a fairly simple nodejs / mssql solution to off-load requests for media library items without needing to run a separate instance of Sitecore.

 ## Prerequisite

-1. An instance of Sitecore WCMS
+1. An instance of Sitecore CMS
 2. Access to the Sitecore database(s)
 3. NodeJS
 4. Your choice of application routing / proxy redirect  (I am using IIS ARR 3.0 and redirecting any requests that start with /~/media to my media server)